-- Credits: 6 quarter credit hours
+- Credits: 6.5 quarter credit hours

 - Prerequisites: AH101, AH102

-- Course Hours: 80 contact hours (Lecture 40, Lab 40) (On Ground 50, Digital 30)
+- Course Hours: 80 contact hours (Lecture 50, Lab 30) (On Ground 50, Digital 30)

-In this course, students are taught the billing guidelines of various types of insurance plans.
-Students are taught about the billing guidelines surrounding private and managed care insurance plans.
-Students are also taught the features and functions of the practice management systems.
-Students have the opportunity to demonstrate proper billing techniques for both types of insurance plans and are taught specialty-coding procedures.
+In this course, students are taught about the pathologies of the endocrine and reproductive systems.
+They are also taught the use of prescription and nonprescription drugs for the treatment of those pathologies.
+Topics include the preparation of sterile solutions and materials, the interpretation, dosage calculation, and delivery method of brand and generic medications, and the use of quality-control measures.
 This course is also designed to develop professional skills and proactive career management.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum five hours of out-of-class work will be assigned per week.